danyalrehman/danyalrehman.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I'm an incoming postdoctoral associate at the Montr&eacute;al Institute for Learning Algorithms ([Mila](https://mila.quebec/en/)) under [Yoshua Bengio](https://en.wikipedia.org/wiki/Yoshua_Bengio) working on deep generative models for scientific discovery.
-I am currently a visiting researcher at the [Broad Institute](https://www.broadinstitute.org/) (under [Jim Collins](https://en.wikipedia.org/wiki/James_J._Collins)) developing ML models for antibiotic discovery.
+I'm an incoming postdoctoral associate at the [Mila &ndash; Qu&eacute;bec Artificial Intelligence Institute](https://mila.quebec/en/) under [Yoshua Bengio](https://en.wikipedia.org/wiki/Yoshua_Bengio) working on deep generative models for scientific discovery.
+I am currently a visiting researcher at the [Broad Institute](https://www.broadinstitute.org/) (under [Jim Collins](https://en.wikipedia.org/wiki/James_J._Collins)) developing AI models for antibiotic discovery.

 Previously, I completed a joint Ph.D. in Mechanical Engineering and Computational Science & Engineering from the [Massachusetts Institute of Technology (MIT)](https://www.mit.edu/).
 During that time, I was awarded fellowships from the Martin Family Society of Fellows for Sustainability and the Abdul Latif Jameel World Water and Food Systems Lab.
 Prior to that, I completed my undergraduate degree in Mechanical Engineering with High Honours from the [University of Toronto](https://www.utoronto.ca/).